 Aiemann Zahabi Bio

-Aiemann Zahabi is a Canadian mixed martial artist competing in the bantamweight division of the Ultimate Fighting Championship (UFC).
-Born on November 19, 1987, in Laval, Quebec, Zahabi has established himself as a skilled fighter with a professional career starting in 2012.
-He is recognized as the younger brother of Firas Zahabi, the head trainer of Tristar Gym, and as of October 21, 2025, he is ranked #7 in the UFC bantamweight rankings.
+Aiemann Zahabi is a Canadian mixed martial artist born on November 19, 1987, in Laval, Quebec.
+Competing in the bantamweight division of the Ultimate Fighting Championship (UFC), he has built a professional record of 14 wins against a small number of losses since turning pro in 2012.
+He is widely recognized as the younger brother of Firas Zahabi, the head trainer of Tristar Gym, where Aiemann also trains.
+As of late 2025, he held a place inside the UFC bantamweight top ten.

 Early Life and Background